WetHat/OnenoteTaggingKit/OneNoteTaggingKit/markdown/WetHatLab.OneNote.TaggingKit.PageBuilder/Title.md

 # Title class

-Proxy object for 'one:Title' elements on a OneNote page document.
+Proxy object for `&lt;one:Title&gt;` elements on a OneNote page document.

 ```csharp
 public class Title : PageStructureObjectBase